tutikka/IOTBoard/README.md

 ### Authentication

-If the server requires Basic Access Authentication, include the following HTTP header in your request.
+If the server requires **Basic Access Authentication**, include the following HTTP header in your request.

 Syntax: